osamakawish/Z/Documentation/2 Design/_Design.md

 * `#RRGGBB`: Double Precision Colour.
 * `#RRGGBBAA`: Double Precision Transparent Colour.

+Tints also use the saturation and value from the HSV model (we use HSV over HSL for the slight benefit in efficiency).

-The `color` trait represents two hues: fore and back, in that order.
+The `color` trait represents two tints: fore and back, in that order.

 #### Visibility